juandarr/juandarr.github.io/README.md

-# Personal portfolio
+# My website

 This is my personal website.
-My goal is to present projects I have worked on in the past and highlight the kind of experience/skills in which I have some sort of mastery.
+Here I present some personal projects, thoughts on my blogs and information about how to find me.
+In particular I hightlight things I have worked on in the past in the `projects` section and elaborate on the areas/fields in which I have some sort of mastery.
-If you want to get in touch just send me a message via Twitter, Mastodon or Gmail.
+If you want to get in touch just send me a message via Twitter(X), Mastodon or Gmail.

 ## Dependencies